Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemulti.md

 This is where having the player work for some sort of organisation

-> (like [[the Professional]]’s Agency or [[The Initiate]]’s Sect) really becomes useful.
+> (like [[The Professional]]’s Agency or [[The Initiate]]’s Sect) really becomes useful.
 The organisation can quickly help by giving the player credentials or resources but can also demand the player’s allegiance in all sorts of unsettling ways.
 That report on toxins in the murdered victim’s bloodstream might be on its way but it’s also paired with a ‘request’ to help dispose of both a dead body and the klutz who mismanaged the hit.
 Office politics can just be a killer…
 >
 > If the character is going to work for an organisation, then it is in that organisation’s best interests to outfit their agent with all the sorcerous tattoos, charms, and whatnot to help shore that hunter up where they are weak.
 For solo hunters, high-quality [[gear]] and a generous amount of magical help should be in order.
 A magical tattoo that adds 1- or 2-[[armour]] is a good example.
 >